Information from the CAA: info.caa.co.uk/euexit/

 The UK Government has been clear that as the UK exits the EU, its aim is to ensure continued transport connectivity in support of successful economic and social ties, and as part of a deep and special future relationship.

-This page sets out the work that the CAA is undertaking in relation to EU withdrawal, including the plans we are making for a potential non-negotiated withdrawal from the EU in March 2019.
+This page sets out the work that the CAA is undertaking in relation to EU withdrawal, including our readiness for a potential non-negotiated withdrawal from the EU in October 2019.

-As a responsible regulator, the CAA is undertaking the following activities in preparation for EU withdrawal.
+As a responsible regulator, the CAA is undertaking the following activities in preparation for Brexit.

 Supporting the Government in the Brexit process and preparations:

-Preparing and resourcing a contingency plan for the regulation of aviation in the unlikely event of a non-negotiated withdrawal from the EU in March 2019.
+Implementing contingency plans for the regulation of aviation in the event of a non-negotiated withdrawal from the EU in October 2019.

 As the UK's aviation regulator, the CAA provides ongoing advice to the Government on request on technical aviation matters for support during the negotiations.